alex-bellon/wikipedia/README.md

 - [Recreational mathematics (Category)](https://en.wikipedia.org/wiki/Category:Recreational_mathematics) - Recreational mathematics is mathematics carried out for recreation (entertainment) rather than as a strictly research and application-based professional activity.
 - [Topological game](https://en.wikipedia.org/wiki/Topological_game) - an infinite game of perfect information played between two players on a topological space.
 Players choose objects with topological properties such as points, open sets, closed sets and open coverings.
 The conditions for a player to win can involve notions like topological closure and convergence.
 - [Verbal arithmetic](https://en.wikipedia.org/wiki/Verbal_arithmetic) is a type of mathematical game consisting of a mathematical equation among unknown numbers, whose digits are represented by letters of the alphabet.
 The goal is to identify the value of each letter.
 The name can be extended to puzzles that use non-alphabetic symbols instead of letters.
+- [Zenzizenzizenzic](https://en.wikipedia.org/wiki/Zenzizenzizenzic) - an obsolete form of mathematical notation representing the eighth power of a number (that is, the zenzizenzizenzic of x is x8), dating from a time when powers were written out in words rather than as superscript numbers.
 - [Zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) - a mathematical representation of a situation in which each participant's gain or loss of utility is exactly balanced by the losses or gains of the utility of the other participants.

 ### Numbers